Monthly Shopping List for Fatty Liver Disease: Here’s What to Buy

 If you want to order them online and have them delivered to your doorstep, check out Amazon’s amazing offer of fresh vegetables here.

-When it comes to fruits, you can also eat everything that’s fresh and ideally seasonal.
-Moderation remains key, but you should also focus more on fruits that have fewer carbs (like blueberries, strawberries and all the other berries).
-I wrote a more in-depth article detailing fruits and fatty liver disease here.
+So focus on fruits that have fewer carbs (like blueberries, strawberries and all the other berries).
+I wrote a more in-depth article detailing fruits and fatty liver disease here – and always make sure to stay within your numbers.

 You can order them online from the large category of fresh fruits on Amazon here.